Girl raped by three college students in Jodhpur in front of boyfriend, accused arrested | Education

 The three accused, who thrashed the victim's boyfriend before taking turns to rape her, were arrested hours after the incident, they said.

-A senior police official said the accused were canvassing for a student leader who is seeking a ticket from the RSS' student wing Akhil Bharatiya Vidyarthi Parishad (ABVP) for student union elections.
+A senior police official said the accused were canvassing for a student leader seeking a ticket from the RSS' student wing Akhil Bharatiya Vidyarthi Parishad (ABVP) for student union elections.

 Chief Minister Ashok Gehlot spoke to Director General of Police (DGP) Umesh Mishra about the incident in Jodhpur, his home town, and instructed him to ensure strict punishment to the accused, according to officials.

+Gehlot said the promptness with which police arrested the accused is commendable.
+He added that his government would ensure justice for the victim by securing the harshest punishment for the culprits.

 The girl eloped with her boyfriend from Ajmer on Saturday.
-They took a bus to Jodhpur and reached there around 10:30 pm.
-Later, they went to a guest house to get a room but left after the caretaker there, Suresh Jat, misbehaved with the girl, said Deputy Commissioner of Police (East) Amrita Duhan.
+They took a bus and reached Jodhpur around 10:30 pm.
+Later, they went to a guest house to get a room but left after the caretaker, Suresh Jat, misbehaved with the girl, said Deputy Commissioner of Police (East) Amrita Duhan.

 The two then went to Paota Chauraha, where the three accused -- Samandar Singh Bhati, Dharmpal Singh and Bhattam Singh (aged 20-22) -- approached them, she said.